Table of Contents

 Bupropion might be associated with an increased risk of congenital heart defects.
 The incidence of congenital heart defects in infants who were exposed to bupropion in utero was 2.1 per 1,000, whereas the incidence was 0.82 per 1,000 in the general population.
 Accordingly, bupropion is better avoided during pregnancy.

-Treatment Guidelines of Depressive Symptoms in Pregnancy
+Treatment Guidelines for Depressive Symptoms in Pregnancy

 Exposure to antidepressants during pregnancy, even if considered as unlikely to be teratogenic, still makes the pregnancy a high-risk one; therefore, proper prenatal planning of the pregnancy is recommended.